 - Fact 7 A Barramundi’s age is determined by counting growth rings on their scales (much like counting growth rings on a tree).

-- Fact 8 Large female barramundi can produce 32 million eggs in a season.
+- Fact 8 Large female barramundi can produce upwards of 32 million eggs in a season.

 - Fact 9 Barramundi have been recorded to be over 4 feet long and weighing over 90 lbs!